tdipisa/doc-ckan/source/install/install_ckan.rst

 In this document you'll only find specific information for installing CKAN, some required ancillary applications and some ufficial CKAN extensions.

-It is expected that the base system has already been properly installed and configured as described in :ref:`setup_centos`.
+It is expected that the base system has already been properly installed and configured as described in :ref:`setup_system`.

 In such document there are information about how to install some required base components, such as PostgreSQL, Apache HTTPD, Oracle Java, Apache Tomcat.